zurgeg/linux_rocksmith/README.md

 # Prerequisites

 Don't install or copy Rocksmith from/to an NTFS drive.
 It will not start.
 (I think that's because of permissions, but I'm not sure.)
+There's probably a way, but it's easier not having to bother with it.

 If you use Proton-GE, install scripts sometimes don't run.
-Make sure you use normal Proton the first time.
+In that case, use Valve's Proton for the first start, then switch to Proton-GE.

 We will need wine, which is installed in the first step.